kissgyorgy/my-stars/README.md

 - [markmap/markmap](https://github.com/markmap/markmap) - Build mindmaps with plain text
 - [web-infra-dev/rspress](https://github.com/web-infra-dev/rspress) - 🦀 A fast Rsbuild-based static site generator.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, GitLab, GitHub and Open Project.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Open-Source Visual Vibecoding Editor – Visually build, style, and edit your React App with AI
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
 - [vriteio/vrite](https://github.com/vriteio/vrite) - Open-source developer content platform
 - [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility